 Twenty-five.
 Political scientist.
-Full time PhD student and academic advisor.
+PhD student.
 Part time fanfic author.
 Slightly obsessed with The Avengers, and has an unhealthy relationship with Diet Coke, popcorn, and my laptop.

 Watching a WW2 documentary and one of the men who fought in the war said, “I hadn’t even fired a gun before, hadn’t gone hunting unlike the Southerners in my outfit.
 I didn’t know if I could even kill.”

 I wonder how many men had thoughts like that?